2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 After completing their Bachelor's Degree, history graduates from UMGC carry an average student debt load of $27,616.

-A rank of #3 on this year’s list means Rutgers University - New Brunswick is a great place for history students working on their bachelor’s degree.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.
+The in-demand bachelor’s degree programs at Rutgers University - New Brunswick helped the school earn the #3 place on this year’s ranking of the most popular history schools in the Middle Atlantic Region .
+Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.

 Of the 100 students majoring in history at Rutgers New Brunswick, 64% are male and 36% are female.